ChangWan723/ChangWan723.github.io/_posts/CSLN/Java/2023-11-18-Basic-Knowledge-In-Java.md

   - Abstract Class: Members can have any access modifier (private, protected, public).
   - Interface: Before Java 9, all methods were implicitly public; Java 9 introduced private methods in interfaces.

+> - If we want to represent an `is-a` relationship, and we're solving a code reuse problem, we'll use an `abstract class`.
+> - If we want to represent a `has-a` relationship, and we're defining an abstract contract, we'll use an `interface`.
+{: .prompt-tip }

 ## What is generic in Java?
 Why do we need to use it?

 Generics in Java are a feature that allows you to write classes, interfaces, and methods where the **type of data is specified as a parameter**.